UnsubCentral

 Introduction

 Failure to comply with the CAN-SPAM Act can be costly.
 Fines can go over $50,000 per email (FTC.gov).
+The CAN-SPAM Act applies to all commercial email messages, including B2B communications, and governs both sending permissions and opt-out requirements.
 Proper email list management helps businesses stay compliant and avoid penalties.

-The CAN-SPAM Act, enacted in 2003, is a crucial piece of legislation that governs commercial email communications in the United States.
+The CAN-SPAM Act, enacted in 2003 as a marketing act, is a crucial piece of legislation that governs commercial email communications in the United States.
 Its primary goal is to protect consumers from unsolicited and deceptive email practices.
+CAN-SPAM compliance means adhering to legal requirements designed to prevent spam and deceptive practices.
+CAN-SPAM Act compliance is essential for avoiding both civil and criminal penalties, including those enforced under the FTC Act.
+The CAN-SPAM Act imposes specific legal obligations on senders of commercial emails.
 Violating this law can result in severe financial penalties.
 This makes proper email list management not just a best practice but a legal necessity for businesses.

 This report explains CAN-SPAM enforcement trends.
 It includes real cases of violations and insights from UnsubCentral, a leader in email compliance.
 We also examine how email compliance software can help businesses manage risk.
 Finally, we provide clear steps to stay compliant.